ansovald/aspen/readme.md

 # ASPEN

 This repository contains a proof-of-concept implementation of ASPEN, an ASP-enhanced assistant for dialogue games.
-It aims at combining the ability of LLMs to process diverse input data with the srictly logical problem solving capability of ASP (Answer Set Programming).
+It aims at combining the ability of LLMs to process diverse input data with the srictly logical problem solving capability of ASP (Answer Set Programming) as a contribution to neuro-symbolic computing.

-This repository contains several variants of the puzzle game *Tower of Hanoi* implemented as a dialogue game in the Clembench framework with both pure-LLM and ASPEN game modes.
+This repository contains several variants of the puzzle game *Tower of Hanoi* implemented as a dialogue game in the [Clembench](https://clembench.github.io/) framework with both pure-LLM and ASPEN game modes.

 ## Usage